 - Mix the salt and coconut, olive, or almond oil very well until it's smoothly blended.

 - Stir in 10 to 15 drops of essential natural fragrance oil if you want it to smell as if it was prepared in an expensive spa.

 2. Sugar Body Scrub

-For a pleasant all-over the body exfoliating scrub, try making a remedy using sugar.
-Sugar's fine grains make it suitable as an effective yet gentle exfoliating scrub.
-Wet the skin and apply the mix using your hands, a washcloth, a loofah sponge, or bath hand glove.
-Rub gently with circular motions, then rinse off thoroughly and towel dry.
+For a pleasant all-over-the-body exfoliating scrub, try making a remedy using sugar.
+Sugar's fine grains make it suitable as an effective, yet gentle exfoliating scrub.

 3. Oatmeal Facial Scrub

-Oatmeal is a popular spa style exfoliation ingredient, and if you are looking for the pampered spa treatment, then you must try this recipe.
-It works great for the face, and can be used for the body too.
+Oatmeal is a popular spa-style exfoliation ingredient.
+If you are looking for the pampered spa treatment, then you must try this recipe.
+It works great for the face and can be used for the body too.
 But remember, when you exfoliate your face, take extra care to avoid scratching or irritating the delicate areas, especially the areas around the eyes.

 4. Baking Soda Scrub

-In the spirit of finding non-conventional uses for baking soda, you can create an inexpensive exfoliating concoction for your face that won't irritate dry, flaky skin, especially those that occur during the colder months of the year.
-Using this skin care recipe is like getting a beauty product for almost free, and it can save you as much as $30, depending on how much you typically spend on your facial skin care.
+In the spirit of finding non-conventional uses for baking soda, you can create an inexpensive exfoliating concoction for your face that won't irritate dry, flaky skin, which is especially common during the colder months of the year.
+Using this skin care recipe is like getting a beauty product for almost free.
+It can save you as much as $30, depending on how much you typically spend on your facial skin care.